Welcome to the Silver Creek Home Owners Association, Puyallup Washington

 click on the following link:

 and go to the “contact us” line on 'The Repair Works' website.
-Once there, fill out the contact form In the “message” box please type in the number of the streetlight… this will be a three digit number (001 – 141) which you will find by going to the light and looking at the pole.
+Once there, Click on "CONTACT US", fill out the contact form at the bottom of the page.
+In the “message” box please type in the number of the streetlight… this will be a three digit number (001 – 141) which you will find by going to the light and looking at the pole.
 The number is on the "road" side of the pole about six feet above the ground.
-(If the number is missing for some reason, give a location i.e. the nearest house address, cross street etc.) Once the contact form is filled out click “submit” to send the report.
+(If the number is missing for some reason, please give a location i.e. the nearest house address, cross street etc.) Once the contact form is filled out click “submit” to send the report.

 You may also call the phone number listed in the contact form.
 Once you have made a report, please email firstname.lastname@example.org and let us know that you have done so.